marvin-hansen/StockUtils/README.md

 * Convert date (from object to DateTime)
 * Categorify Date

-Categorify Date requires fast.ai 1.0.5 and it splits a (continoius) DateTime value into corresponding categorial values to capture trends, time-patterns, and cycles.
+Categorify Date requires fast.ai 1.0.5 and transforms DateTime value into corresponding categorial values to capture trends, time-patterns, and cycles.

 Feature generator procs: